Esri/navigator-integration/README.md

 ####Display directions

-This is the simplest scheme that can be used.
+This is one of the simplest schemes that can be used.
 It requests and displays directions to a single location.
 The user’s current location is used as the starting point.
 The map’s default travel mode is used.

 `stop`: Sets the destination for directions.